+As of

-As of December 31, As of Decen nber 31,
+December 31, As of Decen

-2018 2019 2019
+2019 2020 2020

 RMB RMB US\$

-Balance as of January 1 (3,838) (403,674) (57,984)
+Balance as of January 1 (403,674) (4,854,955) (744,054)

-Addition (399,836) (4,451,281) (639,387)
+Addition (4,451,281) (9,155,075) (1,403,077)

-Balance as of December 31 (403,674) (4,854,955) (697,371)
+Balance as of December 31 (4,854,955) (14,010,030) (2,147,131)

 The Company operates through its subsidiaries, VIEs and subsidiaries of the VIEs.
 The valuation allowance is considered on an individual entity basis.
-As of December 31, 2018 and 2019, the Company had tax operating loss carry forwards of RMB188,212,704 and RMB38,990,106 (US\$5,600,578) respectively from its subsidiaries, VIEs and subsidiaries of the VIEs registered in the PRC, which can be carried forward to offset taxable income.
-The net operating loss will expire in years 2022 to 2024 if not utilized.
+As of December 31, 2019 and 2020, the Company had operating loss carry forwards of RMB38,990,106 and RMB921,429,605 (US\$141,215,265) respectively from its subsidiaries, VIEs and subsidiaries of the VIEs registered in the PRC.
+The tax benefit due to net operating losses that can be carried forward to future years amounted to RMB776,809 and RMB200,303,859 (US\$30,697,910), net of valuation allowances, during 2019 and 2020 respectively.
+The net operating loss will expire in years 2022 to 2025 if not utilized.

 The Group assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
 The ultimate realization of deferred tax assets is dependent upon its ability to generate sufficient future taxable income within the carry-forward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
 When assessing the realization of deferred tax assets, the Group has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carry-forwards, including consideration of specific known trend of profits expected to be reflected within the industry and (iii) future taxable income arising from implementing tax planning strategies.
-On the basis of this evaluation, as of December 31, 2018 and 2019 a valuation allowance of RMB403,674 and RMB4,854,955(US\$697,371) was recorded respectively to reflect only the portion of the deferred tax assets that is not more likely than not to be realized.
+On the basis of this evaluation, as of December 31, 2019 and 2020 a valuation allowance of RMB4,854,955 and RMB14,010,030 (US\$2,147,131) was recorded respectively to reflect only the portion of the deferred tax assets that is not more likely than not to be realized.
 The amount of the deferred tax assets considered realizable, however, could be adjusted if estimates of future taxable income during the carry forwards period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence such as our projections for growth.
-In 2019, the Group reassessed the business plan and profit forecast for one of its subsidiaries and concluded that it is not more likely than not to achieve sufficient future taxable income to realize its deferred tax assets.
-Accordingly, the Group has recognized an increase in the valuation allowance against the ability to utilize beginning-of-year deferred tax assets in future years of RMB4,451,281(US\$639,387) for the years ended December 31, 2019.

 In accordance with the EIT Law, dividends, which arise from profits of foreign invested enterprises ("FIEs") earned after January 1, 2008, are subject to a 10% withholding income tax.
-In addition, under tax treaty between the PRC and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE, or 10%, if the investor holds less than 25% in the FIE.
+In addition, under tax treaty between the PRC and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE. or 10%, if the investor holds less than 25% in the FIE.
 A deferred tax liability should be recognized for the undistributed profits of PRC subsidiaries unless the Company has sufficient evidence to demonstrate that the undistributed dividends will be reinvested and the remittance of the dividends will be postponed indefinitely.
-Management has asserted to indefinitely reinvest the undistributed earnings of the subsidiaries located in the PRC.
-As of December 31, 2019, the FIE of the Group had cumulative profits of RMB2,327,155,384 (US\$334,274,955).
-The related unrecognized deferred tax liabilities were RMB232,715,538(US\$33,427,495) as of December 31, 2019.
+Management has asserted it intends to indefinitely reinvest the undistributed earnings of the subsidiaries located in the PRC.
+As of December 31, 2020, the FIE of the Group had cumulative profits of RMB1,445,300,682 (US\$221,502,020).
+The related unrecognized deferred tax liabilities were RMB144,530,068 (US\$22,150,202) as of December 31, 2020.